-With hospital bill scams, fraudsters try to convince you to give up something.
+With medical bill scams, fraudsters try to convince you to give up something.
 It might be money, or it might be information.
 Either way, it could cost you.

-Below are some hospital bill scams currently circulating.
+Below are some medical bill scams currently circulating.

 - Hospital Representative Impersonation Scams